WonderPlay: Dynamic 3D Scene Generation from a Single Image and Actions: Technical Details

-\myparagraph{Elastic, liquid, and granular materials.} We model these materials with continuum mechanics, similar to PhysGaussian~\citep{xie2024physgaussian}.
+\myparagraph{Elastic, liquid, and granular materials.} We model these materials with continuum mechanics and simulate them using a Material-Point-Method (MPM) solver~\citep{jiang2016material}, similar to PhysGaussian~\citep{xie2024physgaussian}.
 The material properties $\mathbf{m}$ include the density $\rho$, Young's modulus $E$, and Poisson's ratio $\nu$.
 For granular material, the material properties also include the friction angle $\theta$.
 The physics solver is built upon MPM~\cite{jiang2016material}, a hybrid Eulerian-Langrangian method.
 It simulates based on both particles and a spatial grid.
 As mentioned above, we densely sample particles inside the object in addition to the surface surfels.
-In each simulation time step, the momentum of each particle is transferred to the grid within a particle-to-grid step, to further compute the terms like deformation gradient.
+In each simulation time step, an MPM solver computes the momentum of each object particle (surfel) to update the dynamics attributes.
+In detail, the momentum of each particle is transferred to the grid within a particle-to-grid step, to further compute the terms like deformation gradient.
 These updates are back propagated into particles through a grid-to-particle process to update particle dynamics properties like position and velocity.

-\myparagraph{Cloth and smoke.} We model smoke and cloth with only particles.
+\myparagraph{Cloth and smoke.} We model smoke and cloth with only particles and employ the Position-Based Dynamics (PBD) solver~\citep{muller2007position} for these effects.
 The material properties $\mathbf{m}$ for cloth includes density $\rho$ and stretch/bending compliance $p$.
 The material properties for smoke includes $\rho$ and viscosity coefficient $\mu$.
-The physics solver is Position-Based Dynamics (PBD)~\citep{muller2007position}.
 We also densely sample particles inside smoke.
 Unlike MPM method, PBD method directly models the positions of each particle through a list of inequality and non-equality constraints.
 In each time step, PBD solver solves each constraint sequentially and directly update the particle's position which is then used to update the velocity.
+The constraints for smoke include incompressibility~\citep{macklin2013position}; the constraints for cloth include stretch and bending compliance.
 We refer the read to~\citet{bender2015position} for more information.